msadat50/Engineering_4_Notebook/README.md

 ### Wiring
 <img src="https://github.com/msadat50/Engineering_4_Notebook/blob/main/images/Launch%20Pad%20Button%20pic.jpg?raw=true" width="400">
 ### Reflection
-This assignment was super easy.
-All I had to do is copy and paste, the only thing that made me confuse was the wiring for button, I wasn't sure if I need to witing the button using a pin.
+This assignment was easy.
+All I had to do is copy and paste the code that was given to us.
+The only thing that made me confuse was the wiring for button, I wasn't sure if I need to witing the button using a pin.

 ## Launch_Pad_Part_4_"Servo"